hanyuone/Ways-to-NOT-make-money/README.md

     0.2-2: Partially fixed the savefile.

-    0.2-1*: Changed the save system so that it included an extrenal savefile.
+    0.2-1*: Changed the save system so that it included an external savefile.

     0.2.0*: Added a save system (which needs fixing!), and a new building: Counterfeit Company (321 MPS, costs $9001).